lwozny/lwozny.github.io/_pages/workingpapers.md

 <h4 id="interim-correlated-rationalizability-in-large-games-2020--joint-with-lukasz-balbus-michael-greinecker-and-kevin-reffett">Interim correlated rationalizability in large games, 2020 <br /> (joint with Lukasz Balbus, Michael Greinecker and Kevin Reffett)</h4>

 <p>In this paper we provide general theoretical foundations for modeling strategic uncertainty in large distributional Bayesian games of with general type spaces in terms of a version of interim correlated rationalizability.
-We then fo-
-cus on the case that payoff functions are supermodular in actions as in much literature on global games.
-This allows us to identify extremal in- terim correlated rationalizable solutions with extremal interim Bayes-Nash equilibria.
+We then focus on the case that payoff functions are supermodular in actions as in much literature on global games.
+This allows us to identify extremal interim correlated rationalizable solutions with extremal interim Bayes-Nash equilibria.
 No order structure on types is used.</p>

 <hr />